Starting a http file server from the file explorer using .NET Core 2.0 and Kestrel

 • Gérald Barré

-The previous version of this post was using .NET Core 1.1.
-Today, we'll do the same but using .NET Core 2.0.
-The main change concerns the webserver startup method.
+The previous version of this post used .NET Core 1.1.
+This post covers the same approach with .NET Core 2.0.
+The main difference is the web server startup method.

-If you're developing html/js applications and want to test locally (file:///c:/...), many times your browser will prevent you from using some functionalities such as accessing local files using XMLHttpRequest.
-In Google Chrome, you can disable this check using the command line argument --allow-file-access-from-files.
-However, this ruins the security of your browser.
-So, let's create a basic web server for serving static files.
-As I need to start it very often, I added a shortcut in the Windows Explorer context menu.
+When developing HTML/JS applications and testing locally (file:///c:/...), your browser will often block certain features such as reading local files via XMLHttpRequest.
+In Google Chrome, you can disable this restriction with the --allow-file-access-from-files command-line argument, but that compromises your browser's security.
+A better approach is to run a lightweight web server that serves static files.
+Since I need to start one frequently, I added a shortcut to the Windows Explorer context menu.

 Final resultFinal result